-A large array of biological models are studied, including micro-organisms (bacteria and diatoms) and metazoa (such as cnidaria, annelids, molluscs, crustaceans, echinoderms, chondrychthyans, teleosts, …).
-Models are chosen for their phylogenetic position, biological cycle, ecological and economic relevance.
+A large array of biological models is studied, including micro-organisms (bacteria and diatoms) and metazoa (such as cnidaria, annelids, molluscs, crustaceans, echinoderms, chondrichthyans, teleosts…) selected for their phylogenetic positions, their biological cycles and their ecological and economic relevancies.

-The Research Unit BOREA is purposely interdisciplinary, and covers a large range of disciplines, allowing development of complementary and integrated investigation of the diversity and of the evolution of aquatic organisms and ecosystems: biochemistry, genomics, molecular and cellular biology, “Eco-Eco-Devo”, endocrinology, ecophysiology, ecotoxicology systematics, phylogeny, phylogeography, functional ecology, modelling, community ecology, biogeography, macroecology.
+With a large range of scientific disciplines, BOREA is built on interdisciplinarity and promote the development of complementary and integrated studies on both the diversity and evolution of aquatic organisms and ecosystems: biochemistry, genomics, molecular and cellular biology, “evolution ecology and development”, endocrinology, ecophysiology, ecotoxicology systematics, phylogeny, phylogeography, functional ecology, modelling, community ecology, biogeography, macroecology.

-Basic research investigations performed in the Research Unit BOREA, open the way to various fields of expertise and valorization, such as: - Enrichment and management of collections; - Taxonomy and inventories of aquatic biodiversity, databases; - Establishment of bioindicators for species and ecosystems (evaluation and prediction); - Preservation and management of aquatic biodiversity ; - Development and diversification of aquaculture (for conservation or production) ; - Marine biotechnologies (bioactive molecules, nutraceutics, biomaterials, seafood traceability).
+Fundamental research carried out at BOREA opens the way to a wide variety of expertise and research valorisations, such as: - Development and management of collections; - Taxonomy and inventories of aquatic biodiversity, databases; - Establishment of bioindicators for species and ecosystems (evaluation and prediction); - Preservation and management of aquatic biodiversity ; - Development and diversification of aquaculture (for conservation or production) ; - Marine biotechnologies (bioactive molecules, nutraceutics, biomaterials, seafood traceability).